Lung cancer

 This and other videos can also be found on YouTube

 Would you like to know how therapy options differ for non-small cell and small cell lung cancer?
 And which treatment options there are if the lung cancer can no longer be cured?
-There are detailed descriptions of the therapy methods on the website of the Cancer Information Service of the German Cancer Research Center (in German).
+Detailed descriptions of the therapy methods can be found on the website of the Cancer Information Service (in German).

 After lung cancer therapy: what does rehabilitation involve?

 Cancer treatment can be both mentally and physically exhausting.
 Medical rehabilitation (rehab) after cancer therapy aims to help patients regain their strength.
 It also aims to help them deal with the consequences of the disease and its treatment in the best possible way.
-A medical rehab program thus focuses on the personal medical history and existing limitations.
+Medical rehab programs are therefore based on patients’ personal medical history and physical limitations.

 A medical rehab program after lung cancer therapy may include: